Non-associative versions of Hilbert's basis theorem

-By a non-associative ring $R$ being right (left) Noetherian, we mean that $R$ satisfies the ascending chain condition on right (left) ideals.
-In \cite{BR22}, we show that this is equivalent to all right (left) ideals being finitely generated and that the non-associative module theory parallels the associative case.
+By a non-associative ring $R$ being left (right) Noetherian, we mean that $R$ satisfies the ascending chain condition on left (right) ideals.
+In \cite{BR22}, we show that this is equivalent to all left (right) ideals being finitely generated and that the non-associative module theory parallels the associative case.